Hodge-Deligne polynomials of character varieties of abelian groups: Preliminaries on Character Varieties and on Mixed Hodge Structures

 The above constructions can be reproduced for the \emph{compactly supported }cohomology groups $H_{c}^{k}(X,\mathbb{C})$, yielding an analogous decomposition:

-Mixed Hodge structures (MHS) were developed by Deligne, as part of his approach to the Weil conjectures.
-The connection to number theory is typically made through mixed Hodge structures in the compactly supported context, as done for example in the Appendix of \cite{HRV} by N. Katz.
+MHS in the compactly supported context have interesting connections to number theory as illustrated, for example, in the Appendix of \cite{HRV} by N. Katz.

 Mixed Hodge structures satisfy some nice properties, as follows. \begin{prop} Let $X$ and $Y$ be complex quasi-projective varieties.
+Then,

-Then, \begin{enumerate} \item For all $k,p,q$, we have $H^{k,q,p}(X)\cong\overline{H^{k,p,q}(X)}$; \item The weight and Hodge filtrations are preserved by algebraic maps.
+\begin{enumerate} \item For all $k,p,q$, we have $H^{k,q,p}(X)\cong\overline{H^{k,p,q}(X)}$; \item The weight and Hodge filtrations are preserved by algebraic maps.
 Therefore, so are mixed Hodge structures; \item The Hodge and weight filtrations are preserved by the Künneth isomorphism.
 Therefore, so are mixed Hodge structures; \item The mixed Hodge structures are compatible with the cup product:

 \item If $X$ is smooth of complex dimension $n$, mixed Hodge structures are compatible with Poincaré duality: